UBI High School Case Competition

 Semi-finals Knock-out round

-The shortlisted 16 teams will be sent both the semi-finals and grand finals business cases and will be given 9 days to prepare the cases.
-All 16 teams will present their recommendations to a panel of judges at UBI who pose follow-up questions to test the teams’ logic.
-Judges are UBI faculty, leading industry practitioners, investors and C-Suite executives from established companies.
-They assign scores to each presentation and 4 teams will be qualified for the Grand finals.
+The eight shortlisted teams will be sent both the semi-finals and grand finals business cases and will be given six days to prepare the cases.
+All eight teams will present their recommendations to a panel of judges at UBI who will pose follow-up questions to test the teams’ logic.
+Judges are UBI faculty, leading industry practitioners, investors and C-suite executives from established companies.
+They assign scores to each presentation and four teams will be qualified for the Grand finals.

 4